MEGAgameBoy/Super-Mario-UniMaker-PS-Vita-Port/README.md

 # Super Mario UniMaker PS Vita Port v1.2.3.2
 This is the repo of the port of the Super Mario UniMaker for the PS Vita.
 Super Mario UniMaker is a fan game of Super Mario Maker by Nintendo, the original source code can be found [here](https://github.com/ninstar/UniMaker).
-You can download the PS Vita port [here](https://vitadb.rinnegatamante.it/#/info/832).
+You can download the PS Vita port on [VitaDB](https://vitadb.rinnegatamante.it/#/info/832).

 ## Credits
 Original game by [NinStar](https://ninstars.itch.io)